IHE/ITI.SeR/SeR.md

 ##### 39.4.2.3.2  Mobile Health Use Case Process Flow

 ![Figure 39.4.2.3.2-1: Mobile Health Process Flow](assets/images/uc3-flow.png)
 _Figure 39.4.2.3.2-1: Process Flow of the mhealth use case.
 Actors profiled in this supplement are yellow boxed and transactions profiled are drawn as solid lines.
-The source code for the UML diagram is avaliable [here]()_
+The source code for the UML diagram is avaliable [here](https://github.com/IHE/ITI.SeR/blob/main/assets/plantuml/uc3-flow.plantuml)._

 ## 39.5 SeR Security Considerations